 What Are the In-Demand Major Options?

 Criminal Justice degrees are usually conventional Bachelor of Arts (BA), Bachelor of Science (BS), Master of Arts (MA), or Master of Science (MS) with a major in Criminal Justice, though there are some specialized degrees like the Bachelor or Master of Criminal Justice.
-The real key is the concentration.
+The real key is your concentration.

 Another major area of currency is Cybersecurity.
 As hacking and other cybercrime becomes more prevalent, Information Security is an increasingly important career, from government to corporate sectors.